MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

     -   If you entered something incorrectly, you will receive the following error

-    -   If you've entered the account information successfully, you're given the option to change the destination (export file location) of the backup encryption key.
+    -   If you've entered the account information successfully, you have the option to change the destination, or export file location, of the backup encryption key.
 By default, the export file location is *C:\Windows\system32\miiskeys-1.bin*.

 1. Install Microsoft Identity Manager SP1 Synchronization Service build 4.4.1302.0, which you can find at the Volume Licensing Service Center or the MSDN Downloads site.
 After you've completed the installation, save the keyset *miiskeys.bin*.